sony/nnabla/doc/python/tutorial/python_api.rst

 NdArray provides more efficient functions in case you want to fill all values with a constant, ``.zero`` and ``.fill``.
-They are lazily evaluated when the data is requested (when neural network computation requests the data, or when numpy array is requested by Python) The filling operation is executed within a specific device (e.g. CUDA GPU), and more efficient if you specify the device setting, which we explain later.
+They are lazily evaluated when the data is requested (when neural network computation requests the data, or when NumPy array is requested by Python) The filling operation is executed within a specific device (e.g. CUDA GPU), and more efficient if you specify the device setting, which we explain later.